 for your organization than your own employees?
 This is one of the main reasons why we will see an increased focus on collaborative hiring in the upcoming year.

 Here is how to start creating a referral program.

-To do this successfully in 2020 you will need to have a clear vision and determine goals.
-Once you have broad objectives determined, get more specific—check how you can increase the percentage of referrals or how to improve the quality of referrals.
+To do this successfully you will need to have a clear vision and determine goals.
+Once you have your objectives determined, get more specific—check how you can increase the percentage of referrals or how to improve the quality of referrals.

 These five hiring trends offer great insight on how to capture great talent in a candidate-driven market.
 Knowing and implementing these effective strategies will get you ahead of the competition.
 If you need help creating a streamlined hiring process, our recruiting team at TMG is here to help you with your specific hiring needs.
-We have the technology, connections, and experience to help you find the Right Fit Faster.
+We have the technology, connections, and experience to help you find the right fit.
 Learn more here.